 Frequency Units

-The basic frequency unit is 1 Hertz (Hz
+The basic frequency unit is 1 Hertz (Hz).

-, it means that the event occurs n times per second
+If the frequency of some event is n Hz, it means that the event occurs n times per second

 (see Time UnitsTime Units).